eglavin/standard-fork/README.md

 Fork-Version can be configured either through a config file or by passing options to the tool when ran, see the [Configuration File](#configuration-file) and [Command Line Options](#command-line-options) sections below for details on the supported options.

 > [!NOTE]
-> Command line options override defined config files.
+> Command line options override defined config file options.

 ### Using `npx` (Recommended)